vishal-keshav/yet-another-ml-lectures/README.md

 * Start with pytorch, once proof-of-concept is ready, migrate code to tensorflow.
 * Structure code: refer framework test directory, ready to do a **lot** of hyper-parameter search (but not blindly).
 * Debugging through visualization is very very very important.
 Eg. distribution plot of floats out of a layer, weights.

+## Week 11
+* Vector space and sub-spaces.
+Sub-spaces should have zero element and should follow clouser property.
+* Generating set is a set of vectors that **spans** the vector space.
+Basis of a vector space are linearly independent vector set that spans the vector space.
+* Rank is the number of linearly independent rows or linearly independent columns.
+* Linear mapping (and its properties such as homo-morphism) and linear transformation matrix.
+* Kernels (with relation to matrix transformation) are all vectors that are zero vectors in original vector space.
+* Norms and inner-product maps V or VXV to R, where V is the vector space.
+They measure the length and distance.
+* Orthonormal/orthogonal basis and orthogonal projection.
+Gram Smidt process to find such basis.